What is Anxiety?

 - Gastrointestinal issues

-Anxiety attacks or panic attacks are another common symptom of these disorders.
+Panic attacks are another common symptom of these disorders.
 Panic attacks occur when you have a sudden feeling of overwhelming panic and fear.
 This can cause a racing heart, trouble breathing, chest pain, and dizziness.
-Anxiety attacks typically have a specific trigger and the anxious symptoms eventually pass.
+Panic attacks typically have a specific trigger and the symptoms eventually pass.

 Different types of disorders can cause different symptoms.
 Common types of anxiousness in these disorders include:

 - Agoraphobia, which is the fear of places, situations, and events that would be difficult to escape or would make you feel trapped.
 People with agoraphobia often avoid crowded areas, public transportation, and leaving home in general because it tests their boundaries.

 - Panic disorder, or PD, which is characterized by frequent panic attacks that inhibit individuals from engaging in daily activities for fear of triggering an attack.

 How is Anxiety Treated?

 Some cases may be manageable with self-treatment.
 While this is generally not sufficient for severe disorders or those that have long-lasting feelings of anxiousness, it may be effective for mild cases.

 At-home treatment methods for anxious thoughts and feelings may include: